ESA-Ariel Data Challenge NeurIPS 2022: Introduction to exo-atmospheric studies and presentation of the Atmospheric Big Challenge (ABC) Database: Context

 Since the creation of similar database constitutes a major barrier to anyone interested in applying Machine Learning in the domain of exoplanet atmospheres, we emphasise on its release as a community asset.
 The organisation and creation of this dataset poses a challenge on its own because: \begin{enumerate} \item It requires a cross-disciplinary collaboration.
 The problem requires domain knowledge (atmospheric chemistry, radiative transfer, atmospheric retrievals) to ensure the data product represents a meaningful science case rather than a trivial example.
-At the same time, it requires machine learning expertise to ensure the data product is representative of the problem at hand, and ideally, one that adequate reflects the reality. \item It requires access to the relevant tools which is often exclusive to communities in exoplanet: atmospheric retrieval and chemistry codes as well as instrument noise simulators. \item It requires significant computing resources.
+At the same time, it requires machine learning expertise to ensure the data product is representative of the problem at hand, and ideally, one that adequately reflects the reality. \item It requires access to the relevant tools which is often exclusive to communities in exoplanet: atmospheric retrieval and chemistry codes as well as instrument noise simulators. \item It requires significant computing resources.
 For this project more than 2,000,000 CPUh were used.
 Simulations of this scale have never been attempted before. \end{enumerate}

 This paper is written to 1.) provide non-field experts with a light-weighted introduction to the science behind the data generation process, 2.) document the steps involved in the creation of the ABC database and 3.)
 To provide a carefully curated, well-organised, and scientifically relevant dataset for any research community.
-This manuscript complements the Data Challenge proposal description \citep{Yip_2022_neurips} accepted as a NeurIPS 2022 data challenge.
+This manuscript complements the data challenge proposal description \citep{Yip_2022_neurips} accepted as a NeurIPS 2022 data challenge.
+It is intended to provide the required domain knowledge for non-field experts.
+We presents a simplified jargon-free introduction to the most commonly employed techniques in the field of exo-atmospheres in Appendix \ref{A0:intro}.